 East Lakeshore Trail

-The purpose of the East Lakeshore Trail at Tellico Reservoir project is to provide a recreational and educational hiking experience along a portion of the east shoreline of Tellico Lake.
-It is the product of a successful partnership between WATeR and the Tennessee Valley Authority and has been designated by the Department of the Interior as a National Recreation Trail.
-The trail is open year round.
+The purpose of the East Lakeshore Trail project is to provide a recreational and educational hiking experience along a portion of the east shoreline of Tellico Lake.
+It is the product of a successful partnership between WATeR and the Tennessee Valley Authority and has been designated by the U.S. Department of the Interior as a National Recreation Trail.
+The trail is open year.

-The project involves initial trail layout, trail construction including installation of bridges, water bars, fence stiles and timber stair treads as needed, development of trailhead parking areas with kiosk bulletin boards, scenic view areas with benches, and boat landing areas making the trail accessible by water.
+The project involves initial trail layout, trail construction including installation of bridges, water bars, fence stiles, sign installation and construction of stairways as needed.
+Also required is the development of trailhead parking areas with bulletin board kiosks, scenic view areas with benches, and boat landing areas making the trail accessible by water.

 Some segments of the trail are identified as self guided interpretive trails for environmental education purposes.
 Currently, the East Lakeshore Trail consists of nine completed segments available for public use and enjoyment.